laravel/vite-plugin/UPGRADE.md

 ## `0.x` to `1.x`

-This version adds support for Vite 5 while removing support for Vite 3 and 4.
+This release adds support for Vite 5 and removes support for Vite 3 and 4.

 ### Notable Changes